1996 Ontario Liberal Party leadership election: Early Campaign

 Former cabinet ministers Sean Conway, Murray Elston and Gerry Phillips were initially the leading contenders for the leadership.
 At a preliminary planning meeting hosted by the party in January 1996, prospective candidates sent representatives, including the four of the six MPPs eventually entered the race (excluding Duncan who was supporting Conway at the time, and Kennedy who was not an MPP at the time); MPPs Conway, Phillips, Dominic Agostino, Richard Patten; federal environment minister Sergio Marchi, Toronto lawyer John Campion; and Robert McMurtry, brother of former Progressive Conservative Attorney General Roy McMurtry.

 Conway publicly declared his intention to run in the summer of 1995, and was widely perceived to have accumulated enough support within the caucus and the wider party to secure victory, but announced in late January 1996 that he would not be a candidate.
 Phillips announced his bid in late March after Conway's exit, quickly emerging as the frontrunner and garnering support from half of the caucus, but withdraw in April due to a heart ailment.

 Duncan became the first caucus member to formally announce a bid in June, followed shortly by Kennedy in mid July.
 McGuinty, Cordiano, Castrilli and Gerretsen all officially entered the race in late August.
 Each candidate were required to pay a $50,000 non-refundable deposit.

 Candidates

 Anna-Marie Castrilli

-Castrilli, 47 a lawyer, was elected MPP for Downsview in 1995.
+Anna-Marie Castrilli, 47 a lawyer, was elected MPP for Downsview in 1995.
 A former chair of the Governing Council of the University of Toronto, she served as the party's colleges and universities critic.